Menu

 Thyroiditis (Diagnostic Code 7906)

 Depending on the nature and symptoms of thyroiditis, it is evaluated under other diagnostic codes.
+Thyroiditis “with normal thyroid function” is rated at 0%.

-Neoplasm, malignant, any specified part of the endocrine system (Diagnostic Code 7914)
+Neoplasm, Malignant, Any Specified Part of the Endocrine System (Diagnostic Code 7914)

 Thyroid cancer is rated at 100% throughout treatment.
 After a defined time frame, further evaluation is necessary, and residuals of cancer, including secondary conditions caused by chemotherapy, radiation therapy, or other treatment, are rated separately.